Mazda Bongo: First generation (SR/SD, 1983–1999)

-Bongo Brawny (SK; 1999–2010)
+Second generation (SK; 1999–2010)

-The longer version of the Bongo, the Bongo Brawny was released in June 1999.
+The enlarged version of the Bongo, the Bongo Brawny was released in June 1999.
 This model also adopted the SK platform which is based on previous generation SS/SE model.
 Like the previous generation, the Bongo Brawny was larger in all key dimensions.
 It was available in both regular 2400 mm and long 2600 mm wheelbases.
 The Brawny retained many of the parts of the previous generation, such as the sliding side doors, and looks rather similar to the previous generation model.
 The E-series label continued to be used in export markets, although they were now fewer than before.
 The Bongo Brawny was discontinued in August 2010.